davidphoonzy/cv/pages/about.md

 Understanding and testing how they interact, build upon, and interplay in novel or unintended fashion is my passion.

+My interests are in PPE (Politics, Philosophy and Economics), which I read up on during my spare time.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
 {% include about/skills.html title="Other Skills" source=site.data.other-skills %}